 Holladay offers a mix of large, sprawling estates and post war rambler-lined streets.
 Homes generally sit on larger lots graced with old growth Cottonwood and Lindon trees.
 The new Holladay Town Center adds a trendy vibrancy to this neighborhood’s historic main street.

 This family-friendly area has a higher cost of living than other surrounding neighborhoods and contains some of Salt Lake’s wealthiest zip codes.
 And with that you can count on excellent libraries, schools, parks, community programs, manicured streets and convenient access to freeways and canyons.

 Want to know more about Holladay?
 Read our How to Spend a Day in Holladay.
-Interested in buying property in Holladay?
-Contact us or find property information and current listings on our Holladay page.
+Interested in moving to Holladay?
+Our Holladay page has more neighborhood information and current listings.

 Niche Homes is a full-service real estate agency specializing in the Yalecrest neighborhood and surrounding Salt Lake enclaves.
 Contact us if you are interested in buying or selling a home.